 Mr. Leonid Brezhnev, the General Secretary of the Soviet Communist party's Central Committee was celebrating?

-Mr. Leonid Brezhnev, the General Secretary of the Soviet Communist party's Central Committee was celebrating his 70th birthday on Sunday (19 December).
+Background: Mr. Leonid Brezhnev, the General Secretary of the Soviet Communist party's Central Committee was celebrating his 70th birthday on Sunday (19 December).
 Leaders of other Communist countries arrived in Moscow for the occasion

 SYNOPSIS: The ceremony took place in the "Yekaterinsky Hall" in the Kremlin.